kumarabhirup/personal-website/packages/web/writings/my-first-article.md

   name: "Kumar Abhirup"
 ---

-Thanks Telmo, for your awesome blog design!
+Thanks Telmo, for your `awesome blog design`!